ucsb-cs148/s21/_lab/lab07.md

   * A brief description of what retro outline or process you used.
   * A brief assessment of how it went.
   * A brief statement on how much any of the Retros changed the way you worked as a team (no correct answer here.
-Teams could be happy with the way they started operating from the get-go, and Retrospectives would just be quick confirmations then, or teams could have tried a lot of different things based on their retro reviews.
+    Teams could be happy with the way they started operating from the get-go and Retrospectives would just be quick confirmations then, or teams could have tried a lot of different things based on their retro reviews.
 We just would like to know!)
   ```